BrayanJay/aaf-corporate-website/README.md

 Styling: Tailwind CSS for efficient and scalable designs.

-Backend: Node.js for the CMS.
+Backend: Node.js for the CMS. (still on process)

-Database: MongoDB for storing dynamic content and branch data.
+Database: MongoDB for storing dynamic content and branch data. (still on process)

 Hosting: GoDaddy.